feature-engine/feature_engine/docs/user_guide/selection/SelectByInformationValue.rst

 can be used to replace the missing data with an arbitrary value or the most frequent category.
 Another approach is to drop the rows that include the missing data.

+IV assumes a linear relationship between the indepdent and dependent variables.
+Therefore, this selection method should only be use with linear models, i.e., logistic regression.

 Example
 -------